 - (a) Subject sits quietly in the dark (10 min).
 The purpose of this exercise was to relax the subject and amplify the effect of the upcoming sudden event.
 Relaxation was meant to isolate the effects of other stress factors that the subject may had carried over from earlier events during his/her day and help us establish a baseline in the thermal imagery. - (b) Subject receives a startle stimulus (instantaneous).
 A loud noise (60 dB) was produced very close to the subject without his/her knowledge.
-The purpose of this exercise was to temporarily increase the levels of alertness, anxiety, and fear on the subject. - (c) Subject sits quietly in a dimly lit room (10 min).
-The intention here was to allow the subject to revert to his/her baseline status and verify the corresponding symmetry in the thermal imagery. - (d) Subject chews gum (10 min).
+The purpose of this exercise was to temporarily increase the levels of alertness, anxiety, and fear on the subject. - (d) Subject sits quietly in a dimly lit room (10 min).
+The intention here was to allow the subject to revert to his/her baseline status and verify the corresponding symmetry in the thermal imagery. - (e) Subject chews gum (10 min).
 The purpose of this exercise was to produce facial thermal patterns related to other non-anxious activities and check if there were any overlapping in the feature space.
-The subjects were provided with 8.4 g of calorie free gum and instructed to chew at precisely 100 Hz (approximates chewing frequency at our institution) using a metronome.
-Enforcing a specific chewing frequency was a prerequisite for a fair comparison of results among subjects. - (e) Subject sits quietly in a dimly lit room (10 min).
-This break was again meant to isolate the effects of the past activity (chewing gum) before the next activity starts. - (f) Subject walks at 1 mph on a treadmill (10 min).
+The subjects were provided with 8.4 g of calorie free gum and instructed to chew at precisely 100 Hz (approximates chewing frequency at our institution) using a metronome. - (f) Subject sits quietly in a dimly lit room (10 min).
+This break was again meant to isolate the effects of the past activity (chewing gum) before the next activity starts. - (g) Subject walks at 1 mph on a treadmill (10 min).
 Finally, we were interested to measure the facial thermal effect of the most common aerobic activity leisure walking.
-This is by default the activity that all human subjects are engaged around critical or noncritical installations just by the virtue of approaching in or receding out of there.
+This is by default the activity that all human subjects are engaged around critical or non-critical installations just by the virtue of approaching in or receding out of there.
 It was of obvious value to check if this thermal signature could clutter the thermal signature produced by an anxiety event.

 We recorded the thermal imagery on videotapes.
 Upon the completion of the experiments we digitized the content of the videotapes and segmented snapshots out of the video stream.
 The snapshots were representative of all the critical phases per activity and per subject.
 Typically, we segmented out snapshots from the beginning, middle, and final stages of an activity.
 In the selected snapshots, we segmented the face of the subject from the rest of the background using an image processing toolbox.
-Then, we segmented the face itself into 5 areas (see Figure 2):
+Then, we segmented the face itself into 5 areas: